Tech-at-DU/d3-tutorial/10-Areas/readme.md

   .nice()
 ```

-Rather than trying to get the dates from our data we can just declare the extent with two date objects.
+Rather than trying to get the dates from our data, we can just declare the extent with two date objects.

 ```JS
 [ new Date('1901-01-01'), new Date('1901-12-01') ]
 ```

-First date is: `Jan 1, 1901` the last date is: `Dec 1, 1901`.
+The first date is: `Jan 1, 1901` the last date is: `Dec 1, 1901`.

 Set the range to: